gabrielmg7/gabrielmg7/README.md

 I'm a software developer with experience in developing web/mobile applications using React.js, Serverless Containers, and REST/RESTful APIs with Java/Typescript.
 I also have professional experience in DevOps practices, including CI/CD pipelines, code reviews, unit testing, and databases such as SQL Server and PostgreSQL.

-I have practical knowledge of Specification-Driven Development and experience with advanced context orchestration mechanisms for AI Agents, allowing me to work anywhere in the stack (Anti-Vibe Coding!).
-I usually use Github Copilot with Custom Agents, MCPs, skills, etc., to streamline the massive part of development with Context Engineering.
+I have practical knowledge of Specification-Driven Development and advanced context orchestration mechanisms for AI Agents, allowing me to work anywhere in the stack (Anti-Vibe Coding!).

 - Experience with the development of WebApps w/ React.js + Typescript;
 - Practice with the development of LowCode Apps w/ FlutterFlow;
 - Experience w/ the development of RESTFUL APIs w/ Java & Spring Boot (modern practices w/ Tests, Pagination, Health Check...);
 - Experience w/ the development of RESTFUL APIs (Serverless containers & Edge Functions) w/ Node.js / Typescript / Express.js;
-  - Serverless Back End / Netlify Edge Functions / Supabase Edge Functions;
+  - Serverless Back End / Netlify Edge Functions / Supabase Edge Functions / Vercel Edge Functions;
 - SQL w/ MS-SQL Server / PostgreSQL / Supabase;
 - No-SQL with Firebase;
 - Data modeling w/ CASE tools like Power Designer and others;